Azure-Samples/avm-terraform-labs/README.md

 ### Part 1 - Base files and resources

-In this part we are going to setup our Terraform root module and deploy an Azure Resoure Group ready for the rest of the lab.
+In this part we are going to setup our Terraform root module and deploy an Azure Resoure Group and Log Analytics Workspace ready for the rest of the lab.
+In this part we introduce out first Azure Verified Module, the `avm-res-log-analytics-workspace` module.

 1. Create a new folder under your lab folder called `avm-lab`.
 1. Copy the files from the [part 1](labs/part01-base/) folder into the `avm-lab` folder.